Politics 373: International Security and Cooperation

 More About the Case Method

-It is my conviction that people learn only when they verbalize new
+It is my conviction that people learn best when they verbalize new

 material.
 Therefore, in the classes I teach I encourage student